IBM/ansible-storage-protect/CONTRIBUTING.md

 You should see the URL for your fork as origin, and the URL for the `ansible-storage-protect` repository as upstream.

 Now, you can work locally and commit to your changes to your fork.
 This will not impact the main branch.

+Refer to the [naming conventions](CONVENTIONS.md), while developing your modules, roles, tests and playbooks.

 ### 2. Create and run Ansible Test Playbooks